TachooDa/walmart-sales-performance-analysis/readme.md

 | **Profitability**     | Review supplier terms in high-volume categories to lift margins.           | Improve NPM by +2–3%     |
 | **Customer Behavior** | Incentivize repeat purchases in **Sports & Travel** & **Health & Beauty**. | Boost AOV                |
 | **Seasonal Strategy** | Leverage Q4 trends with early marketing rollouts.                          | Sustain peak performance |

+## 📈 Business Recomendation :

+- 1️⃣ Focus marketing and cross-selling efforts on Sports & Travel, Health & Beauty, and Food & Beverages, which show the highest AOV.
+These categories attract high-spending customers, so personalized promotions or bundle discounts could increase order frequency without lowering ticket size.
+For lower AOV categories, review pricing strategy or product bundling to lift average spend per transaction.
+- 2️⃣ Maintain strong momentum in Fashion Accessories and Home & Lifestyle, which are the top revenue drivers.
+However, to sustain long-term growth, consider developing targeted campaigns to boost underperforming categories like Electronics and Food & Beverages.
+This diversification reduces revenue dependency on a few product lines and supports balanced portfolio growth.
+- 3️⃣ While overall margins are stable across categories (~39–40%), focus on optimizing cost efficiency within Fashion Accessories and Home & Lifestyle, which, despite high sales, operate on thinner margins.
+A cost review or supplier negotiation in these categories could increase profitability.
+Additionally, replicate successful pricing or sourcing strategies from Food & Beverages, which demonstrates better margin efficiency.
+- 4️⃣ Ensure sufficient stock levels for Home & Lifestyle and Fashion Accessories, where rapid turnover reflects high demand.
+At the same time, evaluate inventory management for Health & Beauty and Sports & Travel, which show slower rotation — consider reducing order volume, running promotions, or optimizing SKU assortment to avoid capital lock-up in low-movement inventory.
+- 5️⃣ Leverage Q4’s strong seasonal momentum by planning early campaigns and inventory ramp-ups before peak season.
+To stabilize revenue across the year, explore strategies that drive engagement during off-peak quarters (Q2–Q3), such as mid-year promotions, loyalty programs, or special product launches.
+This helps smooth out sales volatility and maintain consistent cash flow.

 ---